technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 - handling hidden triples is not implemented
 - make a nicer equality check for BitArrays than AreEqual
 - try to benefit more from the C# Enumerable class
+- move PotentialValues to a separate class -> grid should only hold the actual values

 ## Done
 - handling pairs for regions